ultimape/garden/weeds/write-drafts/longform/dog-shit-n-of-1/Dog-shit-FMT-Safety-Procedures-Summary.md

   * Sleep (changes can indicate issues, manage non-24hr syndrome)
   * Diet/hydration (ensure proper nourishment, rule out deficiencies)
   * Bowel movements & Bladder Function
+* Sought out a competent person to check for flaws in the plan and used that person to objectively assess progress
-* Identified 3 safety contacts to receive daily recordings
+  * Identified 3 additional safety contacts to receive daily updates on my status
 * Measured mental state twice daily using online tools ( https://humanbenchmark.com/ )
   * A memory test
   * A reaction time test